2025 conference programme

 OPTIMISING HEALING: GETTING WOUND BED PREPARATION RIGHT

-• 14.00 – Wound assessment and debridement methods – Joanna Swan
+• 14.00 – Understanding wound debridement: assessment and methods for effective practice – Joanna Swan

 15.00 – Break and exhibition viewing